ballantyne/michigan/README.md

 # michigan

-I just thought I would put this here for the time being.
-Maybe there will be a readme someday.
-This module isn't quite done.
-I still need to figure out the asp form token stuff so I can get the filings.
-If you figure it out, make the changes and add them here.
+I have cleaned the basic functionality.
+I still haven't really attempted to obtain the filings.
+Shouldn't be too difficult to do.
+I guess I could write more of a readme, but I recently changed the names of functions, so why not wait a little while longer.

 If michigan wants their name back I am happy to hand it over.
 Also if they want to maintain this code I would be ok with that too.